-- 1. complying with Accounting Standards as described in Note 2 to the financial statements and the Australian Charities and Not-for-profits Commission Regulation 2013; and - 2. presenting fairly the financial position of ROLDA Inc as at 30 June 2020 and its performance for the year ended on that date.

-At the date of this statement, there are reasonable grounds to believe that ROLDA Inc will be able to pay its debts as and when they fall due with the continuing support of creditors.
+- complying with Accounting Standards as described in Note 2 to the financial statements and the Australian Charities and Not-for-profits Commission Regulation 2013; and - 2. presenting fairly the financial position of ROLDA Inc as at 30 June 2022 and its performance for the year ended on that date - 2.
+At the date of this statement, there are reasonable grounds to believe that ROLDA Inc will be able to pay its debts as and when they fall due.